-How does history continue to shape our lives and our society today?
+How does history still shape our lives and society today?

 What to expect

-After the lecture, we will eat the traditional Heri Heri dish together in the Atrium, and Tailors & Wearers will give a demonstration of folding the traditional angisa.
+After the lecture, we will share the traditional dish Heri Heri in the Atrium, and Tailors & Wearers will demonstrate how to fold the traditional angisa.

 Speakers